alibaba/pipcook/docs/spec/plugin.md

 [Pipcook][] uses plugins to achieve tasks in a specific machine learning lifecycle, which ensures that the framework is simple, stable, and efficient enough.

 At the same time, through a set of plugin specifications defined by [Pipcook][], we can also allow anyone to develop plugins, which ensures the scalability of [Pipcook][].
-Theoretically, through plugins, we can achieve all kinds of machine learning task.
+Theoretically, through plugins, we can achieve all kinds of the machine learning task.

 ## Plugin Package

 [Pipcook][] uses the form of NPM as a plugin package.
-In addition, we have expanded the protocol that belongs to the [Pipcook Plugin][] based on NPM package.json.
+Besides, we have expanded the protocol that belongs to the [Pipcook Plugin][] based on NPM package.json.

 ```json
 {